EunBinChoi/Tetris-master/README.md

 # Tetris
-This is the source code for developing Tetris with the Java.
+This is the source code for implementation of Tetris with the Java.

 ## What is Tetris Game?